 - Salt and pepper to taste

-- Clean and remove stem from portobellini.
+- Clean and remove the stem from Portobellini and mince.

 - Dice up onions and peppers.
 Mince garlic.

-- Heat up olive oil in a saute pan.
+- Heat up olive oil in a sauté pan.

 - Cook till softened then add garlic and cook for another 2-3 minutes on medium to high heat.
+Set aside.

-- Pre-heat oven to 350° F.
+- Pre-heat oven to 350° F (180°C).

 - Drizzle a bit of olive oil on mushroom tops.

 - On a baking sheet place mushrooms top side down, and season with salt and pepper.